top of page

 Other examples of extensions and alterations are evident within the street scene.
 The proposal will alter the appearance of the dwelling however this has been designed so as not to detract from the original character.
 While the two storey side extension and garage alteration will be visible the proposal will not look out of place within the street scene.
 While the rear single storey aspect will only be viewed by the adjacent occupiers.

 The neighbour to the west is on a lower land level than the applicant however the design of the proposal combined with the boundary fence and planting will ensure the privacy and amenities of both the occupiers and neighbours will be preserved.
-While the conversion of the garage to domestic use will result in the loss of a car parking space a plan has been received and agreed which provides alternative parking for three vehicles.
+While the conversion of the garage to domestic use will result in the loss of a car parking space a plan has been received and agreed which provides alternative parking for three vehicles, and as such there would be no negative impact upon highways and access.

 The decking detailed on the plans is within permitted development and therefore does not form part of this application.
 Two letters of support has been received in relation to this application with no objections raised and as this proposal adheres to the above policies I recommend this application for approval.